aguinaldo-harrysho/cs202-semester-project/README.md

 # cs202-semester-project

 ### TODO:
-After passing a file through the Reader class, pass the filename to the actual Wav reader (header and body)
+wav_body.h, a struct that holds data for the actual audio in vectors.
+Will likely extend wav_header.

 ### Responsibilites:
 Driver & Metadata - Alexander P